KevFlo/KevFlo/README.md

     <img align="right" alt="GIF" src="professional_developer.gif" width="500" "/>

 ### I’m currently working on:
--    Attending University of Houston Majoring in Computer Science, ***Graduating Spring 2023***
 -    TryHackMe OSI Models and a cluster computation project using 6 raspberrypies
--    Creating my own Private Cloud Server, and learning about VPN tunneling
+-    Creating my own Private Cloud Server, and learning about VPN tunneling with PiKVM
 -    Creating a P2P chat server and client with E2E encryption
+-    Using TuringPi2 with Turing RK1 8Gb, Coral, 6-Pi Cluster, and other techs to set up home lab.